-Strategies to Address Challenge: Expand service to include operations in the early morning, evening, and weekends.
+Strategies to Address Challenge: Individuals with low income, individuals with disabilities, and individuals with other alternative transportation needs requested service expansion to include operations in the early morning, evening, and weekends.
 Increase the frequency of GTA service.
 Increase tax rate for GTA in order to increase service.
 Coordinate service for Head Start students.
 Coordinate these efforts with other members of the 4-County Team to make sure there is no duplication.